tsgates/arch-wiki-markdown/wiki/Perl_Package_Guidelines.md

 is sometimes useful to consider them a separate entity (like in Template-Toolkit's case).

-> User-Installed perl
+> User-installed perl

 A subtle problem is that advanced perl programmers may like to have multiple versions of perl installed.
 This is useful for testing backwards-compatibility in created programs.
 There are also speed benefits to compiling your own custom perl interpreter (i.e. without threads).
-Another reason for a custom perl is simply because the official perl ArchLinux package sometimes lags behind perl releases.
+Another reason for a custom perl is simply because the official perl Arch Linux package sometimes lags behind perl releases.
 The user may be trying out the latest perl... who knows?

 If the user has the custom perl executable in their $PATH, the custom perl will be run when the user types the perl command on the shell.
 In